sangeetajoseph8/fabric-ibo/README.md

 Refer to the clips in the video folder.

-One can run the smart contracts with the help of HTTP calls using the postman collections
+One can run the smart contracts with the help of HTTP calls using the postman collections.

 ## Components